henry2004y/VisAnaJulia/docs/src/man/log.md

 ```
 However, notice that currently Agg backend does not support draw_artist.
 For example, you cannot add an anchored text to your figure.

 Unlike the user recipes in `Plots.jl`, using `PyPlot.jl` would require to have it as a dependency.
+(This might not be necessary for the upcoming Julia 1.6!)

 ## Makie